-Funding for this program is expected to be \$3,000,000 for FY2019, and is contingent upon the availability of funds.
-The anticipated length of the contract period is 12 months unless otherwise extended or reduced at the discretion of the LWD.
-LWD seeks to fund multiple programs throughout the program year.
-LWD reserves the right to negotiate the costs of all training programs upon award selection.
+Funding for this program is expected to be \$2,000,000 for FY2021, and is contingent upon the availability of funds.
+The anticipated length of the contract period is 18 months, unless otherwise extended or reduced at the discretion of the NJDOL.
+NJDOL seeks to fund multiple programs throughout the program year.
+NJDOL reserves the right to negotiate the costs of all training programs upon award selection.
 The payment structure for all contracts will be cost reimbursement.

-Award amounts will vary based on proposals with average awards in the \$100,000-\$400,000 range for a one-year grant period with the possibility for extension.
-LWD will consider applications above or below the award range that contain a strong justification.
-The funding available for this pre-apprenticeship initiative may come from State Apprenticeship funds or other sources.
+Award amounts will vary based on proposals and will be carried out through an eighteen-month grant period with the possibility for extension.
+NJDOL will consider applications above or below the award range that contain a strong justification.
+The funding available for this preapprenticeship initiative may come from State Apprenticeship funds or other sources.
+Competitive proposals will have a cost per head range between \$4,000 and \$8,000 (divide total number served by the grant amount).

-Awardees of these initial contracts may also be eligible for a one-year renewal (entire contract duration equal to two years), based on program performance (Quality Placements achieved) and availability of funds.
+Awardees of these initial contracts may also be eligible for a one-year renewal (entire contract duration equal to two and a half years), based on program performance (Quality Placements achieved) and availability of funds.
 Program budgets submitted as part of the proposal are not final until contract execution.